alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 );
 ```

-Again, PHP's use of `$` to mark variables plays nice with aggregation pipeline
+Again, PHP's use of `$` to mark variables plays nice with the aggregation framework
 using it for stages and operators.
 We have considered adding a method to each
 factory class that would return an array of closures to make this easier: